 Building a ribosome requires a complex pathway that involves a diverse array of molecules, including a family of proteins called AAA-proteins, for ATPases Associated with diverse cellular Activities.
 AAA-proteins are crucial for many cellular processes in all living organisms.
 Due to their pivotal roles, AAA-proteins emerged as drug targets in recent years.

 In the baker’s yeast (Saccharomyces cerevisiae), the AAA-protein Drg1 (diazaborine resistant gene 1) is essential for the constant supply of ribosomes.
 Diazaborine, a small chemical, can bind to Drg1 and shut down its activity.

 Until today, researchers did not know the molecular details of this interaction.
-Scientists at the University of Graz and at the Research Institute of Molecular Pathology (IMP) in Austria determined the microscopic structure of Drg1, thereby unveiling the mechanism through which diazaborine inhibits its activity.
-Their results, now published in Nature Communications, unlocks new opportunities for cancer therapy.
+Scientists at the University of Graz and at the IMP determined the microscopic structure of Drg1, thereby unveiling the mechanism through which diazaborine inhibits its activity.
+Their results, now published in Nature Communications, unlock new opportunities for cancer therapy.

 One special bond

 The molecules that inhibit the activity of proteins usually fit into a ‘binding pocket’ in their target, where they tie multiple chemical bonds.
 Diazaborine, however, does it its own way: it barely interacts with Drg1 itself, and instead creates a single bond to another small molecule, a nucleotide cofactor, that is transiently attached to Drg1 (see image below).
 This efficiently inactivates the protein.